Asymptotic Distribution-free Change-point Detection for Modern Data Based on a New Ranking Scheme: Discussion

 \subsection{Kernel and Distance IN Graph CPD}

-The approach proposed in this paper can also be extended to other frameworks using different methods to weight the similarity graphs.
-For example, kernel-based CPD methods are popular since they can be applied to any data and distance-based methods are intuitive.
-However, the existing kernel-based methods and distance-based methods can not provide the fast type I error control or can not guarantee localization accuracy.
-Our approach provides a possible way to incorporate the kernel or distance by the following Kernel IN by Graph Change-Point Detection (KING-CPD) and Distance IN by Graph Change-Point Detection (DING-CPD) methods.
-Specifically, we can use the kernel values or (negative) pairwise distances to weight the similarity graphs, and the asymptotic property still holds under mild conditions.
+The proposed approach can be extended to use weights other than ranks in weighting the edges in the similarity graph.
+For example, we could incorporate kernel value or distance directly to have Kernel IN Graph Change-Point Detection (KING-CPD) and Distance IN Graph Change-Point Detection (DING-CPD) methods.
+Specifically, we can use the kernel values or (negative) pairwise distances to weight the similarity graph, and the asymptotic property still holds under mild conditions.
 Let